Markionium/dhis2-history/dhis2-live-installer/INSTALLER-README.txt

 Basically, you will need to populate some different directories with prerequisites.

-1) Put everything you need for postgres in the postgres directory.This usually involves unzipping that installer on the Postgres website.
+1) Put everything you need for PostgreSQL in the postgres directory.This usually involves unzipping that installer on the PostgreSQL website.
 2) Put an offline version of Java (to be sure you have a recent version) in the /java directory.
 Be sure that the file name matches that in the install.xml file
 3) Put the dhis2_user_manual_en.pdf from the documentation branch into the /docs directory
 4) Change the hibernate.properties file to set your needs.